stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 The request will need to explicitly state the grant type for the OAuth Access Token Request.
 Stormpath only supports client credential grant type for exchanging API Keys for Access Tokens.

-Below is sample code to show how you would handle the request with the Stormpath PythonSDK and return an access token to the client:
+Below is sample code to show how you would handle the request with the Stormpath Python SDK and return an access token to the client:

-    result = app.authenticate(allowed_scopes, http_method, uri, body, headers)
+    result = authenticator.authenticate(headers=headers, http_method=http_method, uri=uri, body=body, scopes=allowed_scopes)
     if result:
         print result.token
         print result.token.to_json()